Our staff will respond to your query promptly and provide detailed information to your questions.

 After a leisurely start to the day, start your arctic experience with huskies.
 This is what you absolutely should try in Lapland!
 After the safety instructions, you will start the journey out into the forests.
 Enjoy the silence and beautiful winter scenery of Levi.
 Everyone will experience husky team driving (one is driving, one is sitting on a sledge).

 After the trip you will have a soup lunch by the open fire, before returning to your cabin.
 This evening, enjoy a group dinner buffet style at Saamen Kammi Restaurant.
 This Sami restaurant is a traditional restaurant with an open fire in the centre with salmon being smoked and meat BBQ-ed in front of you.

-Day 3 - Visit Santa in his private Santa cabin in the forest
+Day 3 - Visit Santa in his private Santa cabin in the forest and Christmas Dinner

 Merry Christmas - today is the traditional Finnish Christmas day and so, with the help of a magic map, your group will find the way to an old Lappish village where Santa relaxes amidst Christmas bustle in his cozy cottage near the forest.
 Reindeer herders will kindly offer you to try a reindeer sled ride in a beautiful snowy forest.
 After the reindeer sled ride, you can explore the farm.
 The guide will share with you stories of the past and present life of reindeer herders.
 You can even feed some young reindeer local lichen.